Next.js template blog

 .env (which will be ignored by Git):

-NEXT_EXAMPLE_CMS_DATOCMS_API_TOKENshould be the API token you just copied.
+NEXT_DATOCMS_API_TOKEN variable as the API token you just copied.

 npm installnpm run dev